airwallex/paymentacceptance-plugin-woocommerce/readme.txt

 * Implementation of cronjob for handling non reflected payments
 * Passing referrer_data type and version in API request
+* Fix Cache errors, fallback to transport payment intent in db

 = 1.1.5 =
 * Release Date - 16 March 2022*